cooscoos/Hoive/README.md

 Thoughts:

-* to prevent squeeze, could bridge short gaps with ghost hexes, and then fill voids with ghost hexes
+* to prevent squeeze, close and fill small gaps and voids in the hex grid with chips belonging to team "ghost" (or make a copy of the hex map)
 * ghost hexes affect ant/spider/bee only
 * ant can then move based on existing constraints
 * this would avoid needing to develop "path planning with obstacles" or move-by-move checks on the ant (could be inefficient).
 The ant just needs ghost tile guides before it moves.
 * (Later) spider and bee similar, but with movement range, see https://www.redblobgames.com/grids/hexagons/

-* Morphological dilation then erosion on the hexes (gap closing) works, but it's too much on a low res hex grid and closes gaps too aggressively.
-Can it be done sub-pixel?
+To close gaps and voids, implement "not aggressive" morphological gap closing (where closing = dilation then erosion)
+1) Dilate with ghosts
+2) Erode ghosts
+3) Delete ghosts that have 4 or fewer neighbours (this makes gap closing less aggressive)